ppizarror/pygame-menu/README.md

 1. Textual menus
 2. Textual menus + buttons
-3. Lists of values (that i called **Selectors**) that can trigger functions when pressing Return or changing the value
+3. Lists of values (**Selectors**) that can trigger functions when pressing Return or changing the value
 4. Buttons

 Examples: